bruno2git/mock-BloodBank/README.md

 We didn't actually use a database (hence the "mock" part) since we hadn't yet studied databases at the time. :satisfied:\
 Instead the program resorts to CSV files.

-This was made in 2013/2014 as part of a group assignment from the "Introduction to Algorithms and Programming" class of the Bioinformatics Master course, at University of Minho (Portugal).
+This was made in 2013/2014 as part of a group assignment from the "Introduction to Algorithms and Programming" class of the Bioinformatics Master course, at University of Minho (Portugal).\
+It is written in Python 2.7 and resorts only to packages from the Python Standard Library (`os`, `shutil`, `datetime`, `calendar`, `random` and `re`).

 To use it, run [Main.py](Main.py) or the executable [BloodBankDB.exe](BloodBankEXE/BloodBankDB.exe) (Windows only).\
 Note: The interface messages are written in Portuguese but the information on the source code is in English.